 An undisputed classic of Christmas markets across Europe, this simple yet invariably tempting treat is also available in Basel.
 Neither particularly Swiss nor particularly unique, it is nonetheless there for those who prefer a quick and easy bite.

 Sausages can be found in several stalls in both Münsterplatz and Barfüsserplatz Christmas markets.
 As is the case with mulled wine, just pick whichever looks most juicy to you and go with that.

 Switzerland is a very expensive country, and that applies to Basel as well.
 Fortunately, I found the Basel Christmas market prices to be overall more affordable than, for instance, in Zürich.
 Still, the costs do tend to accumulate fast if you’re not paying attention.

 So, for those who like to keep an eye on their expenses, here are some sample prices.
-This should hopefully give a general idea of what kind of budget you’ll have to reckon with.
+These are from 2021 and will probably be a tad higher this year.
+Still, this should hopefully give a general idea of what kind of budget you’ll have to reckon with.